 Having a drivetrain that provides a wide enough range – the difference between the easiest and hardest to pedal gear – is also vital to off-road performance.
 Smaller sized front chainrings and a cassette with bigger sprockets at the rear means plenty of range to get up steep hills, though if you regularly ride tarmac you might find yourself spinning out sooner than you'd hope.
 Having a cassette with a greater number of sprockets is generally an advantage as it allows smaller steps between gears and a much smoother shift and ride.
 Many entry-level bikes will only have a seven-speed cassette, but eight, nine or even ten-speed blocks are preferable though increasingly costly to purchase.

 As a note, manufacturers will often state the total number of gear combinations; for example, a bike with a seven-speed cassette and three chainrings up front would be referred to as a '21spd' drivetrain.
 Conversely, a drivetrain with a ten-speed cassette at the back and just two rings up front – often known as a double – could be referred to as '20spd' as well as '2x10spd' and might seem inferior on paper.
 In practice, the latter combination would have less duplicate ratios and much-improved performance, so bear that in mind.
-Many modern bikes have just one chainring at the front to save weight and reduce complication, but the same overall gear range thanks to very wide ratio cassettes.
+Many modern bikes have just one chainring at the front to save weight (see below) and reduce complication, but the same overall gear range thanks to very wide ratio cassettes.

 Anything else to look out for?